Graduate Program in Health Management

 - Strength and diversity of MPH program: The MPH program at Berkeley is one of the oldest in the country and is a consistent top-ten national program.
 The program is structured to provide an interdisciplinary and broad-based perspective on health and is composed of seven divisions: biostatistics, community health and human development, environmental health sciences, epidemiology, health policy and management, and infectious diseases.
 Dual degree students can take a broad array of MPH classes from those divisions that fit with their personal and professional interests.

-- Strength and depth of alumni network: With the dual degree program turning 27 in 2009, MBA/MPH alumni occupy leadership positions with some of foremost health industry employers.
+- Strength and depth of alumni network: With the dual degree program moving past its 30th year, MBA/MPH alumni occupy leadership positions with some of foremost health industry employers.
 In addition, due to the intentionally-small class size, many alumni feel strongly about their relationship with subsequent classes of MBA/MPH students.
 With a number of events structured around networking with alumni, MBA/MPH students have many opportunities to engage with program alumni.

 University of California

 Berkeley, CA 94720

 [top of page]